20 Nov DRM Consortium to demonstrate Digital Radio Mondiale’s Emergency Warning Feature for India’s National Disaster Management Authority (NDMA)

 For Immediate Release: 20th November 2013

-DRM Consortium to demonstrate Digital Radio Mondiale’s Emergency Warning Feature for India’s National Disaster Management Authority (NDMA)
+DRM Consortium to demonstrate Digital Radio Mondiale’s Emergency Warning Functionality for India’s National Disaster Management Authority (NDMA)

-The DRM Consortium is to demonstrate the Emergency Warning Feature (EWF) of the ITU recommended international Digital Radio Mondiale standard at a special event hosted by NDMA on November 22nd 2013.
+The DRM Consortium is to demonstrate the Emergency Warning Functionality (EWF) of the ITU recommended international Digital Radio Mondiale standard at a special event hosted by NDMA on November 22nd 2013.

 The special session DRM – Disaster and Emergency Warning is scheduled for the final day of a four-day event to be held at the Gujarat Institute of Disaster Management, Gandhinagar (Gujarat).
 Presentations will made by Alexander Zink, Fraunhofer IIS, Vice-Chairman DRM Technical Committee, Radu Obreja, DRM Marketing Director and the Hon Chair of the DRM India Chapter, Yogendra Pal.